CharlesLenk/cupiter/instructions/README.md

 * `armor`
   * Contains all the armor parts that clip over the frame.

-The following hand parts are optional, and the best one to choose dependends on the capabilities of your printer.
+The following hand parts are optional, and the best one to choose depends on the capabilities of your printer.
 Pick at least one set of hands and hand armor.
 * `hand_simple`
   * A blocky hand in a grip pose that is designed to print without supports.
 * `hand_simple_armor`